Fasih Bokhari

-Admiral Fasih Bokhari NI(M) HI(M) SI(M) SBt PGAT (فصیح بخارى; 8 March 1942 – 24 November 2020) was a Pakistani admiral who served as the Chief of Naval Staff from 1997 to 1999.
+Fasih Bokhari NI(M) HI(M) SI(M) SBt PGAT (فصیح بخارى; 8 March 1942 – 24 November 2020) was a Pakistani admiral who served as the Chief of Naval Staff from 1997 to 1999.
 He was a well-known pacifist and a prominent political figure as the Chief of Naval Staff from 1997 until his voluntary resignation in 1999, which stemmed from his staunch opposition to the then-Pakistani President Pervez Musharraf's instigation of the Kargil War with India, a conflict that Bokhari reportedly saw as an act of inappropriate and uncoordinated aggression from Pakistan and one that subsequently led him into a bitter dispute with Musharraf.
 Bokhari also served as the chairman of the National Accountability Bureau, a Pakistani anti-corruption agency.

 In 1999, Bokhari publicly disagreed and revolted against the decision of then-Prime Minister Nawaz Sharif to extend Pervez Musharraf's tenure as the Chairman of the Joint Chiefs of Staff Committee preceding the latter's supersession as the Chief of Army Staff.
 He is notable for his war opposition stance, having called for public introspections about Musharraf's decisions related to the 1999 Kargil War in 2000.

-In 2011, Bokhari was appointed as the chairman of the National Accountability Bureau by President Asif Ali Zardari.
+In 2011, Bokhari was appointed the chairman of the National Accountability Bureau by President Asif Ali Zardari.
 However, his appointment was mired in public controversies, leading to his eventual removal by the Supreme Court of Pakistan in 2013.